cartologic/cartoview_feature_list/README.md

 > In the app configuration page select the content you want to display in the side panel

 __Tip__

+In the configuration form of the app.
 The item names need to be included inside a pair of curly braces {{itme name}}

 Download and Install:
 - [Download](http://cartologic.com/cartoview/download/) and install Cartoview